Applicant Rental Frequently Asked Questions

 Once you’ve selected your new home, you will need to apply.
-The fee for application is $68 per adult.
+The fee for application is $68 per adult (Application fees are non-refundable).
 Simultaneously, we need from you the deposit to commit this property to you.
 (Should you not be approved all deposit funds will be refunded within 72 hours.)
 Prior to moving in, we require the first month’s rent to be paid, and if your move-in date is within 7 days of the first of the month, we will also need the pro-rated second month to be paid up front.

 This will depend on the house.
 If it has just become vacant, we may need to clean in for you prior to you taking possession.
 If it is rent-ready and you have provided all of your information, you are welcome to move in today!

-We are glad to commit the house to you upon receiving your deposit, however, rents must begin being paid no later than 3 weeks later.
+We are glad to commit the house to you upon receiving your deposit, however, rents must begin being paid no later than 14 days.
 While it doesn’t matter when you begin moving your property into the house, we have a responsibility to the investors to not leave a house vacant and not collecting rent on it for more than this time frame.